 Mr. Tice’s current non-legal affiliations include the Delaware State University Board of Trustees – Chairman and longest serving Trustee; Seton Hall University Law School Board of Visitors; East Side Charter School Community Advisory Board; and the Philadelphia Freedom Theater Board of Directors.

 Dr. Debbie Harrington, 1st Vice Chair

 Sworn in on September 22, 2016

-Dr. Harrington – a native of Portsmouth, Va., and currently a resident of Middletown, Del. – has been appointed to a six-year term by the board to succeed former board member James Stewart, whose term expired Aug.
+Dr. Debbie Harrington – a native of Portsmouth, Va., and currently a resident of Middletown, Del. – was appointed to a six-year term by the Board to succeed former Board Member James Stewart, whose term expired Aug.
 31.

 In her Army career, Dr. Harrington was an expert logistician with 25 years of experience in international multi-modal transportation systems and infrastructure, procurement, contracts, facility management and supply distribution.

 After her retirement from the U.S. Army in 2005, Dr. Harrington worked in the areas of nonprofit organizational management, community development and social justice.